17mihir/stackfolio.co/README.md

 # stackfolio.co
-My name is Jonathan Kamau and I am a Software Engineer at Yoyo.
+##My name is Jonathan Kamau and I am a Software Engineer at Yoyo.
 I have over four years of experience, mostly in a backend role with Python working in distributed teams.
 I actively pursue self-learning and growth as a developer and always work towards improving my craft.

 More about Me | Linkedin

-I am proficient in the following Languages/Frameworks/Technologies:
+##Skills Acquired

 Programming Languages: Python and Javascript
 Version Control Systems: Git/Github
 Frameworks: Django and Flask, NodeJS